jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-state-guide.md

 - **Remote Storage** - Adaptable state is automatically persisted (and retrieved from) a specificed, remote, location

-  > In older versions of AdapTable remote storage was managed via [Config Server](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_configserveroptions_.configserveroptions.html); however this has now been deprecated and we strongly recommend using the more powerful, and flexible, State Options (see below) as they include and advance all the functionality of Config Server, and will be actively developed going forward.
+  > In older versions of AdapTable remote storage was managed via *Config Server*; however in Version 7 this was removed.

 ### State Options